LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

 What is REST?
 =============

-**REST** is an acronym that stands for **REpresentational State Transfer**. **RESTful web services** give us a pattern for organizing the behavior of an API.
-REST is an architectural pattern that provides uniformity and predictability to any API that adheres to it.
+**REST** is an acronym that stands for **REpresentational State Transfer**. **RESTful web services** refer to web technologies that use this design pattern.
+REST, as we've mentioned, is an architectural pattern that provides uniformity and predictability to any API that adheres to it.
 The same benefits are experienced by the API consumer.
 REST is a set of guiding principles for supporting the organization of an API's core responsibilities -- managing and transferring data.
-Its pattern organizes the external interface, or contract, and does not concern itself with the internal implementation of the API .
+The REST pattern organizes the external interface, or contract, and does not concern itself with the internal implementation of the API.

+Adopting the REST specification into the design of an API provides consistency during development and consumption.
+Much like following the patterns of MVC allows other developers to easily understand your code, following REST patterns gives other developers the benefit of understanding how your API is structured and behaves.
+As an added bonus, a REST API also gives the client application a base-line understanding on how to interact with your API.

+The following sections reference the CodingEvents MVC project we've been creating over the last several lessons to illustrate some of the more abstract notions of an alternative CodingEvents API project.

 .. admonition:: Tip